akyriako/otc-docs/doc/source/caf/ready/security-and-compliance.rst

 .. image:: ../../assets/caf/image31.png

+|

 Related VPC functions:

--  Subnet: A subnet is a range of IP addresses in your VPC and provides IP address management and DNS resolution functions for ECSs in it.
+-  **Subnet**: A subnet is a range of IP addresses in your VPC and provides IP address management and DNS resolution functions for ECSs in it.
 By default, ECSs in all subnets of the same VPC can communicate with one another, but ECSs in different VPCs cannot.
--  Network ACL: A network ACL allows you to create rules to control traffic in and out of one or more subnets.
+-  **Network ACL**: A network ACL allows you to create rules to control traffic in and out of one or more subnets.
--  Security group: A security group is a collection of access control rules for ECSs that have the same security protection requirements and that are mutually trusted within a VPC.
+-  **Security group**: A security group is a collection of access control rules for ECSs that have the same security protection requirements and that are mutually trusted within a VPC.
 You can define access rules for ECSs in a security group and between security groups.
--  VPN: A VPN is used to establish a secure and encrypted communication channel between remote users and a VPC, allowing remote users to use resources in the VPC.
+-  **VPN**: A VPN is used to establish a secure and encrypted communication channel between remote users and a VPC, allowing remote users to use resources in the VPC.
 By default, ECSs in a VPC cannot communicate with user data centers or private networks.
 To enable the communication, you can use VPN.
--  Direct Connect: Direct Connect is a private line that connects on-premises data center to the cloud.
+-  **Direct Connect**: Direct Connect is a private line that connects on-premises data center to the cloud.
 Users can use Direct Connect to connect its on-premises data centers, offices, or hosting areas to the cloud, reducing network latency and obtaining a faster and more